 While many men don’t consider trimming a necessary part of beard ownership, it’s very important in maintaining the health and prosperity of your beard.
-Not only does it keep your beard looking fine, it also helps keep your beard hairs healthier for longer.
-Today we're going to discuss this and take a look at why trimming is so important and how often you should do it.
+Not only does it keep your beard looking fine, but it also helps keep your beard hairs healthier for longer.
+Today we’re going to discuss this and take a look at why trimming is so important and how often you should do it.

 Trimming Makes Your Beard Look Cleaner

 When you trim your beard up, you don’t necessarily have to take length off.
 Overall your beard can remain about the same length and still completely transform its look by getting a quick shape up.
-After a proper beard trim you’ll have cleaned up your neck and cheek lines, cut away stragglers and hairs that don’t belong and given your beard an overall more intentional and uniform look.
+After a proper beard trim, you’ll have cleaned up your neck and cheek lines, cut away stragglers and hairs that don’t belong and give your beard an overall more intentional and uniform look.
 A well-trimmed beard boosts your style and keeps you from adopting that bum look that people tend to associate with beards.

 Trimming Keeps Your Hair Healthier